3devo/ChildbusBootloader/PROTOCOL.md

 Maximum response time (RS485 only)
 ----------------------------------
-The slave must start sending their response within 80ms.
+The child must start sending their response within 80ms.
 More specifically, this is the maximum time between the end of the inter-frame interval (t3.5) and the start bit of the first response byte.